john-mani/goproject/README.md

 # goproject
 This is a demonstration of a simple HTTP server written in Go.
-In this example XML data is parsed and processed (a specified field is  made upper case) concurrently and returned as JSON.
+In this example XML data sent via a cURL request to the server.
+The data is processed (a specified field is  made upper case) concurrently and returned as JSON.

 ## Installation & Usage
 - Ensure Go is installed.
 Visit the [Go site](https://golang.org/doc/install) for instructions and documentation.